KFI: iHeartMedia ownership

 In 1999, Chancellor Media traded 13 stations to Cox to acquire KFI and KOST.
 Cox opted to exit the Los Angeles market and focus on medium radio markets and its TV stations.
 Chancellor merged with Capstar in 1999 and became known as AMFM Inc. In 2000, AMFM merged with Clear Channel Communications making KFI Clear Channel's top AM radio station in Los Angeles.
 In 2014, Clear Channel changed its corporate name to iHeartMedia to identify its radio stations with its iHeartRadio internet streaming platform.
 The station license continued to be held by a subsidiary of Capstar.

+On the day of the 9/11 attacks, Bill Handel was on the air for seven consecutive hours.
+Handel hosted his morning show from 5-9 am, then continued hosting from 9-noon as an emergency fill-in on the syndicated Rush Limbaugh show.
+Limbaugh was scheduled to be off that day, but his planned fill-in host could not broadcast from New York due to communication problems in the city.
+Handel's broadcast was also carried on the other Clear Channel stations in Los Angeles.
 In summer 2004, KFI became the most listened to talk radio station in the United States, beating New York City's WABC in cumulative audience during the rating period.
 That year KFI was named the Radio & Records "News & Talk Radio Station of the Year".

 The syndicated Rush Limbaugh Show was heard on KFI from July 4, 1988, to January 20, 2014, when it moved to sister station KEIB.
 On August 10, 2015, KFI began a simulcast on KOST's HD 2 signal.
 KFI served as the flagship station of the Los Angeles Chargers, carrying all of the team's game day broadcasts from the team's return to the Los Angeles market in 2017 until 2020, when games were moved to co-owned 98.7 KYSR.

 Federal Election Commission complaint

 In recent years, especially since the 2003 recall of the Governor of California, afternoon drive hosts John and Ken have become actively involved in several political causes, most notably that of illegal immigration.
 In the months leading up to the 2004 election, the hosts instigated several political rallies advocating the defeat of Congressmen David Dreier (a Republican) and Joe Baca (a Democrat), both of whom they felt were wrongly supportive of illegal immigration.

-As a result, the John and Ken show was the subject of a Federal Election Commission complaint filed by the Republican National Committee, alleging that John and Ken engaged in an illegal campaign against Congressman Dreier.
+As a result, the John and Ken Show was the subject of a Federal Election Commission complaint filed by the Republican National Committee, alleging that John and Ken engaged in an illegal campaign against Congressman Dreier.
 The "Political Human Sacrifice" campaign, as they dubbed it, was not successful, since both Dreier and Baca were re-elected, albeit Dreier by a substantially smaller percentage than in past terms.
 On March 16, 2006, the complaint was dismissed.